Skip to a section:

 This website has an excellent range of simple videos that cover all aspects of bike maintenance and repair: www.madegood.org/bikes/repairs/

 We also recommend Auckland Transport’s range of simple “maintenance 101” videos, here: Auckland Transport Bike Maintenance 101 playlist

 Bike Shed Manual

-This Bike Shed Manual provides detailed information to helps school with the maintenance of their Bikes in Schools bike fleets.
+This Bike Shed Manual provides detailed information to helps the school with the maintenance of their Bikes in Schools bike fleets.

 School “Bike Tips” Signage

 It is recommended that schools put up some Bike Tips signage that provides some basic safety messages and information for all users.
 Please see here for some examples from Wellington City Council and Palmerston North City Council.

 Most schools launch their Bikes in Schools project with an official opening.
 Usually, it involves special guests such as the local Mayor, MP or a famous sportsperson to open it.
 Parents and the local community as well as local media (and sometimes national) are also always invited.
 Each school puts their style onto the event.